 This formula:

-- If no exact match, searches for partial pattern matches
+- If no exact match, searches for partial patterns

-- Uses SEARCH function to find patterns within transaction descriptions
+- Uses SEARCH to find patterns anywhere in the description

 Level 3: Contextual Analysis

-Some transactions need multiple data points for accurate categorization:
+Some transactions need multiple data points for accurate categorization.
+Time, amount, and description together tell the full story.

 Amount-Based Rules